Not everything that we test we find interesting enough or useful enough to include in our main packing lists, or review.

 Travel Accessories and Electronics

-Of course, rechargeable batteries are more ecological than regular batteries.
+Of course, No products found. are more ecological than regular batteries.
 It’s too bad to have to carry extra batteries for devices but not all devices have their own internal batteries.
 What’s nice is that these can be replaced if and when they eventually go through all of their charge cycles—electronics with internal batteries have to simply be disposed of.

 If you’re going on a long (months or years) trip, take a small, lightweight recharger like the AmazonBasics USB Battery Charger (for AA / AAA Ni-MH).
 It plugs into a standard USB-B cable, which you’re surely carrying anyway.
 This saves you both from having to buy or carry batteries, and from having to find the local place to dispose of them safely.